 Why You Should Care About CareShield Life

-If you are a Singaporean or PR born in the year 1980 or later, CareShield Life is mandatory for you.
+If you are a Singapore Citizen or a Singapore Permanent Resident (PR) born in the year 1980 or later, CareShield Life is mandatory for you.

 The first thing that comes to your mind might be “Huh what is this?
 Is it another insurance?”